ikskuh/LoLa/documentation/README.md

 - [LoLa Modules](Modules.md) (`*.lola.lm`)
   These files contain compiled LoLa byte code and can be executed by a [LoLa VM](IR.md).

+## Frequently Asked Questions

+This section tries to answer questions that are commonly asked.

+### Why does the language not allow user-defined objects?

+The design decision of LoLa was to be a simple as possible without losing too much features.
+User-defined objects would make the language way more complex and harder to reason about code.
+As the focus group of the language is mostly programmer novices, this complexity was left out and passed to the script host.

+It is still possible to create user-defined objects and classes though: The script host might implement a function `MakeObject(str)` which compiles a LoLa source and returns the compiled script as a object, evaluating the top-level code as some kind of constructor and exporting all functions as methods to that object.

 ## List of Keywords

 - `and`
 - `break`
+- `const`
 - `continue`
 - `else`
 - `extern`